alexmeli100/gproc/design.md

 * `IsFinalState()` - true if the process is in a final state

 ### Output streaming
-Each process has a `StreamBuffer` for managing process output. `StreamBuffer` is an `io.Writer` that has a line buffer for buffering lines from the process.
-Additionally, it contains a channel where new lines are sent to.
-The caller can use this channel to listen for new output or call `StreamBuffer.Lines()` to get all previous output stored in the line buffer.
+Each process has a `StreamOutput` for managing process output. `StreamOutput` is an `io.Writer` that has a channel where new lines of output from the process are sent to.
+The caller should use this channel to listen for output from the process.
+The supervisor also stores each line of output comming from the `StreamOutput` for each job.
+These can be retrieved at any time by calling `GetOutput(...)`

 ### Process options
 `Options` is a functional option that can be provided to `NewProcess(...)` to customize the process.
 The only options provided are `WithStdOutWriters(writers...io.Writer)` and `WithStdErrWriters(writers...io.Writer)`.
 These provide additional writers to the process standard output and standard error respectively.
 By default all process output goes to the `StreamBuffer`